English

 How does the committee operate?

-When an appeal has been lodged with the Insurance Complaints Committee, the insurance company or companies concerned are notified of the appeal and given two weeks to respond and inform the Committee of their stance.
-The insurance company in question is expected to notify the counter-party of an appellant of the appeal, if such a party exists.
+When an appeal has been lodged with the Insurance Complaints Committee, the insurance company or companies concerned are notified of the appeal and given three weeks to respond and inform the Committee of their stance.
+The insurance company in question is expected to notify the counterparty of an appellant of the appeal, if such a party exists.
 The Committee stresses the importance of observing the right to object in every case before a final ruling is made.

 Decisions on a ruling are reached by a majority vote of committee members.
 Committee rulings are not binding for the consumer, who may refer the case to a court of law at any time.
-Committee rulings are binding for the insurance company concerned unless the company gives notification of non-compliance to the consumer and the committee within a period of two weeks of receiving the ruling.
+Committee rulings are binding for the insurance company concerned unless the company gives notification of non-compliance to the consumer and the committee within a period of four weeks of receiving the ruling.

 Committee rulings do not prevent subsequent handling of a case by a court of law.